Do you have a Strategy and Process for Inclusive,

 This is now happening: the $20 billion Hudson Yards mixed-use redevelopment is the largest real estate transaction in New York City history.
-That’s the 3Re strategy at work.
+That’s a 3Re-based strategy at work.

 Even the most successful of current revitalization approaches are usually good at only one or two of the 3Re elements.
 For instance, Main Street and historic preservation groups have nailed the “repurposing” and “renewing” elements, but tend to be weak at “reconnecting”.
 This wastes much of their revitalizing potential.
 Pedestrian and bicycling trail groups, such as Rails To Trails, are great at “repurposing” and “reconnecting”, but tend to be weak at “renewing”.